dabeaz/curio/docs/reference.rst

 Timeouts
 --------
 Any blocking operation can be cancelled by a timeout.
-The following functions are used for this purpose:

 .. asyncfunction:: timeout_after(seconds, corofunc=None, *args)

-   Execute the specified coroutine and return its result.
-However, issue a cancellation request to the calling task after *seconds* have elapsed.
-When this happens, a :py:exc:`curio.TaskTimeout` exception is raised.
-If *corofunc* is ``None``, the result of this function serves as an asynchronous context manager that applies a timeout to a block of statements.
+   Execute a coroutine and return its result.
+If no result is returned before *seconds* have elapsed, a :py:exc:`curio.TaskTimeout` exception is raised.
+If *corofunc* is ``None``, the function returns an asynchronous context manager that applies a timeout to a block of statements.

 .. asyncfunction:: timeout_at(deadline, corofunc=None, *args)